 Candidate's representative (représentant de candidat)

-A candidate's representative who may be present at the polling station during the voting and counting of the ballots.
+A candidate's representative may be present at the polling station during the voting and counting of the ballots.
 Often called a scrutineer.

 Central polling place (centre de scrutin)